Buvi07/WhatsApp-Chat-Viewer/README.md

 ## 🙏 Credits

-This project is built on top of an existing project by PixelNaveen.
+This project is built on top of an existing project by @PixelNaveen.
 Enhancements and modifications have been made to improve functionality and user experience.

 ✨ Improvements Added